NPPC-UK/Gravimetrics/README.md

-#+TITLE: Gravimetrics - An open source, scalable, plant phenotyping solution
-#+AUTHOR: Nathan Hughes, Colin Sauze, Jason Brook, John Doonan
-#+OPTIONS: toc:nil

-* What is a Gravimetrics phenotyping system?
+# What is a Gravimetrics phenotyping system?

 This system is designed to enable the study of mass/weight change over time for a set or sets of plants.
 Additionally, the automatic watering and drought of plants are handled by this system.